The canonical ring of a stacky curve: Inductive theorem: by order of stacky point

 For $y \in R$ and $z \in R'$ one would like produce relationships via memberships $yz \in R'$; generally the $Q_i$-slope of $y$ will be \emph{larger} than $(e_i'-1)/e_i'$, and to compensate we need a just slightly better restraint on the $Q_i$-slope of $z$ than this inequality, hence the strict inequality of (Ad-ii).
 Condition (Ad-i) keeps track of specific generators of large slope, and fails to hold only when $\deg(K_{\XX'}+\Delta)$ is very small, precluding the existence of generators with largest possible slope.

-Finally, condition (Ad-iii) is a kind of stability condition (satisfied ``in the large'') that ensures that certain Riemann--Roch spaces have large enough dimension to accommodate functions with poles of intermediate orders when the differences between the orders of the new stacky points is large, and in particular ensures that (Ad-ii) continues to hold after creating new elements $y_{i,e_i}$ and inducting.
-Note the similarity between (Ad-iii) and \eqref{T:psgcond}. \end{remark}
+Finally, condition (Ad-iii) is a kind of stability condition (satisfied ``in the large'') that ensures that certain Riemann--Roch spaces have large enough dimension to accommodate functions with poles of intermediate orders when the differences between the orders of the new stacky points is large, and in particular ensures that (Ad-ii) continues to hold after creating new elements $y_{i,e_i}$ and inducting. \end{remark}

 \begin{lemma} Condition (Ad-ii) implies the stronger inequality

 \end{lemma}

 \begin{proof} Let $\deg z = ae_i' + r$ with $0 \leq r < e_i'$.
 By (Ad-ii), we have